itabr/open_ptrack_docker/README.md

 docker folder contains:

-- ### itabrz:opengl-opencl
-itabrz:opengl-opencl is a base image for itabrz:open_ptrack which enables opencl and opengl with in docker.

 - ### itabrz-opt-dep
 itabrz-opt-dep is base image for itabrz-open_ptrack and includes all the dependencies requried for open_ptrack. this image is based on nvidia/opengl:1.0-glvnd-runtime-ubuntu16.04, this image contains all the installation process for open_ptrack and it is based on these instructions: [https://docs.google.com/document/d/1iagy-zU1cbV92YQI6EJhieM5-09BGrVsVmmz0QjK0XA/edit]